fetchai/fetchd/docs/docs/validators/setup.md

   --from=beaonworld-test-key
 ```

-## Editting a validator
+## Editing a validator

-Over time it is possible that validators will want to adjust various settings about there nodes.
-This can simple things like the associated website for a validator or more consequential actions like altering the commision rate.
+Over time it is possible that validators will want to adjust various settings about their nodes.
+This can be simple things like the associated website for a validator or more consequential actions like altering the commission rate.

-In either case, should a validator choose to make this update they would send a "edit-validator" transaction to the network.
+In either case, should a validator choose to make this update they would send an "edit-validator" transaction to the network.
 These can be created in a similar way to the "create-validator" transactions as shown below:

 ```bash
 fetchcli tx staking edit-validator